 Research has shown that social isolation and loneliness are associated with increased mortality in older adults.
 Social isolation also has been linked to other adverse health effects, including dementia, increased risk for hospital readmission, and increased risk of falls.
 Research consistently shows that feeling connected and involved benefits both mental and physical health.
-Staying socially active may help slow cognitive decline and improve happiness for seniors in the Dallas area.
+Staying active may help slow cognitive decline and improve happiness.

 This program is made possible by the generosity of our sponsors the Fay Slover Fund, The National Endowment for the Arts, and in part by the City of Dallas Office of Arts and Culture.